 To study the effect of migration on marriage, I consider a counterfactual scenario in which agents are not allowed to migrate ($\chi = 0$).
 Comparing the marriage market outcomes to the baseline model, I can isolate the impact of migration considerations on the marriage choices of individuals.
 Starting from the equilibrium distribution, I first simulate the counterfactual scenario in partial equilibrium, assuming that the matching probabilities are fixed at the baseline values (a bit improperly, I call this the short-run scenario and label it as "SR").
-The short-run scenario delivers information about the nature of marriages in the baseline model.
+The short-run scenario delivers information about the nature of marriages in the baseline calibration.
 Secondly, I allow the matching probability to adjust to the new equilibrium (labeled "LR" for long-run).

-Table 6 shows the marriage rates for men and women and reports the percentage change of the counterfactual rates relative to the baseline, which allows for a direct comparison with the empirical estimates in section 3.27 In the short-run scenario, the overall marriage rate increases by about 2%.
+Table 7 shows the marriage rates for men and women and reports the percentage change of the counterfactual rates relative to the baseline.
+In the short-run scenario, the overall yearly marriage rate increases by about 2%.
 For both men and women, there is substantial heterogeneity across levels of migration value, with the increase in the marriage rate ranging from 1.5% to 4.1%.
-The increase in the overall marriage rates is intuitively driven by the fact that, without migration, many initially unprofitable marriages become suddenly viable.
-Interestingly and perhaps unexpectedly, the relative increase in marriage rates as a function of the value of migration is shaped as an inverse U. This can be explained by the composition of marriage markets.
-In low-pay cities the majority of marriages occur between workers that have high preferences for their city and that wouldn't move even if given the opportunity.
+The increase in the overall marriage rates is driven by the fact that, without migration, many initially unprofitable marriages become suddenly viable.
+Interestingly, the relative increase in marriage rates as a function of the value of migration is shaped as an inverse U and not monotonically increasing as one would expect.
+This can be explained by the composition of marriage markets.
+In low-pay cities the majority of marriages occur between workers that have high preferences for their city and that would not move even if given the opportunity.
 In other words, there is marital sorting on unobserved preferences since this reduces the probability that a future mobility shock would lead to a costly divorce.
 Since in the baseline distribution the majority of workers in low-pay cities (high migration value) have a high preference, only a handful of new marriages occur once the migration channel is shut.